Headway NOVA: New Investing In Real Estate

-DUBAI, Feb 19, 2024 - (ACN Newswire) - In Q4 2023, Headway NOVA entered the market - a new service for investing in tokenized properties.
+DUBAI, UAE, February 20, 2024 /EINPresswire / -- In Q4 2023, Headway NOVA entered the market – a new service for investing in tokenized properties.
 On the NOVA app, users can profit from real estate with the help of digital shares, i.e., tokens.
 Investments are secured by blockchain and accessible to everyone from $50.

 Secured investing